clhammer89/QuestReaderAddon_TWW_FR/README.md

-# WoW - Quest Reader Add The War Within French language pack
+# WoW - Quest Reader Addon The War Within French language pack

-# Note - This only works with The War Within quests, so far.
 World of Warcraft addon that reads quest text using a similar voice as the NPC quest giver.
 Each quest text dialogue has a generated audio file that was read using an AI voicemodel generated from their in-game audio.
 This repository/addon is a sound pack for "The War Within" wow expansion in the French language.

 # Installation: